GoMyCode-nextGen/javascript-functions/Readme.md

 }
 helloWorld(); // -> "Hello World"
 ```
-Write a function called returnFive that takes no parameters and returns the number 5 when invoked.
+### 3.Write a function called returnFive that takes no parameters and returns the number 5 when invoked.
 HINT: Use console.log().

 ```js
 function returnFive() {